 It is essential that you notify us that you are self-quarantining if NHS Test and Trace have told you to do so.

 You can find out more about NHS Test and Trace HERE.

-If you are arriving in, or have travelled outside, the UK, you may be required by law to self-isolate (in halls, we are calling this travel quarantine, but the government website will say self-isolation).
+If you are arriving in, or have travelled outside, the UK, you may be required by law to self-isolate for 10 days (in halls, we are calling this travel quarantine, but the government website will say self-isolation).
 Government rules are changing frequently, so please check the current guidance at least 48 hours before you are due to travel to the UK.

 If the rules require you to quarantine when you arrive in the UK, you will need to follow our travel quarantine instructions, which are slightly different for residents in catered accommodation and those in self-catered accommodation.

 If you are at higher risk from COVID-19